cajthamlmatej/master-thesis/docs/docs/extending/plugins/first-steps.md

 The best way to test is to use the "import local plugin" feature of Materalist.
-In editor, when you open the plugins tab, you can see a button "Import local plugin".
+In the editor, when you open the plugins tab, you can see a button "Import local plugin".
 When you click on it, you can select a ZIP containing:

 - `manifest.json`
 - `editor.js` (optional, but one of the files must be present)
-- `player.js` (optional, but one of the files must be present)
+- `player.js` (optional, but one of the files must be present)+

-Then you can import the plugin and it will be available in the editor for the current instance of the application.
+Once the plugin is imported, it becomes available in the editor for the current instance of the application.
-Changing to a player you need to import the plugin again (in plugin you need to enable debugging mode, see [Client](../../extending/source/client) documentation).
+If you switch to a different editor or to the player, you'll need to re-import the plugin.

+For importing plugin inside the player, make sure debugging mode is enabled (refer to the [Client documentation](../../extending/source/client) for details).
-Then you can import it using debug tab.
+After that, you can import the plugin using the Debug tab..

-You can have one "locally" imported plugin.
+You can only have one "locally" imported plugin.
-If you need to install new one or remove it, you just need to refresh the page.
+If you need to install a new one or remove it, you just need to refresh the page.

 Some blocks, if they are already added in the material, and are custom for that plugin, may need you to switch slides to see the changes.